Accenture/mercury/guides/CHAPTER-6.md

 The platform-core and Spring Boot will use `rest.server.port` and `server.port` respectively.

-## The rest-spring-example demo application
+## The rest-spring-2-example demo application

-Let's review the `rest-spring-example` demo application in the "examples/rest-spring-example" project.
+Let's review the `rest-spring-2-example` demo application in the "examples/rest-spring-2-example" project.

-You can use the rest-spring-example as a template to create a Spring Boot application.
+You can use the rest-spring-2-example as a template to create a Spring Boot application.

 In addition to the REST automation engine that let you create REST endpoints by configuration, you can also programmatically create REST endpoints with the following approaches: